top of page

 When would the construction of the proposed building project commence, and when would the building be complete?

-• Construction of the proposed project would commence Spring of 2027, starting with the new Middle School Addition, to be completed in November of 2028.
-Once the new building section is available for use as swing space, major renovations would begin, and the building would be complete by Fall of 2029.
-The unrenovated section of the eastern classroom wing would be abated and demolished Summer of 2029, and site work, roadways, and parking lots would be completed by the end of 2029.
+• Construction of the proposed project would commence in Spring of 2027, starting with the new Middle School Addition, to be completed in August of 2028.
+Once the new building section is available for use as swing space, major renovations would begin, and the building would be complete by February Break of 2029.
+The unrenovated section of the eastern classroom wing would be abated and demolished in Spring of 2029, and site work, roadways, and parking lots would be completed by the end of Summer 2029

 Millis Middle and High School Project